Do Passengers Have Rights in Texas Traffic Stops?

 Brett Pritchard Law

-As a passenger in a car, you cede a good deal of control to the person behind the wheel.
-If the driver chooses to speed, for example, you can find yourself being pulled over through absolutely no fault of your own.
+For example, if the driver chooses to speed, you can find yourself being pulled over through absolutely no fault of your own.
 If the driver is discovered to have marijuana or another illegal drug in the car with him or her, what are your rights in the situation?
-The fact is that you do have rights as a passenger, and knowing what they are can help you protect them if the situation arises.

 First Things First: Reasonable Suspicion

-To stop the driver behind the wheel of the car in which you are a passenger, the police officer needs a reasonable suspicion that the driver has committed either a traffic offense or a crime.
-The police need a reason to pull the driver over in the first place – they cannot simply pull him or her over because they feel like it or on a whim.
-It is important to point out, however, that something as simple as a burned-out headlamp is reason enough.
-The police are also able to stop the driver if they have a credible reason to believe that someone in the vehicle may have been involved in a crime – if the vehicle matches a bank robbery getaway car, for example.
+In other words, the police need a reason to pull a driver over.
+They cannot simply pull someone over on a whim.
+However, something as simple as a burned-out headlamp is reason enough.
+The police can also stop a driver if they have a credible reason to believe that someone in the vehicle may have been involved in a crime – such as if the vehicle matches a bank robbery getaway car.

 You Are Part of the Stop

-As a passenger in the stopped car, it is critical that you know you are part of the stop taking place.
-This means that you cannot simply pick up your bag and walk away.
-Further, if the police officer needs to order you out of the car for reasons related to safety, he or she is authorized to do so.
-This is based on the fact that passengers can present a danger, and restricting a passenger’s movement can help increase the officer’s safety.
-The bottom line here is that your right to privacy as a passenger in a vehicle that has been stopped must be balanced by any perceived threat to the police officer.
-Any restrictions the officer puts upon you and your movement must, however, be predicated on the officer’s safety.
+The bottom line is that your right to privacy as a passenger in a vehicle that has been stopped must be balanced by any perceived threat to the police officer.
+However, any restrictions the officer puts upon you and your movement must be predicated on the officer’s safety.

 Protect Yourself

-• Do not consent to a search (you are not required to consent to a search, and you are well-advised not to do so).
+• Do not consent to a search.
+You are not required to consent to a search, and you are well-advised not to do so.

 Categories: